Indian cuisine: Ingredients mentioned in ancient Indian scripture

-Middle Ages to the 16th Century
+Middle Ages to the 16th century

 During the Middle Ages, several Indian dynasties were predominant, including the Gupta dynasty.
 Travel to India during this time introduced new cooking methods and products to the region, including tea.

 India was later invaded by tribes from Central Asian cultures, which led to the emergence of Mughlai cuisine, a mix of Indian and Central Asian cuisine.
 Hallmarks include seasonings such as saffron.

 Colonial Period

 The Portuguese and British during their rule introduced cooking techniques such as baking, and foods from the New World and Europe.
-The new-world vegetables popular in cuisine from the Indian subcontinent include tomato, potato, sweet potatoes, peanuts, squash, and chilli.
+The new-world vegetables popular in cuisine from the Indian subcontinent include maize, tomato, potato, sweet potatoes, peanuts, squash, and chilli.
 Most New World vegetables such as sweet potatoes, potatoes, Amaranth, peanuts and cassava based Sago are allowed on Hindu fasting days.
 Cauliflower was introduced by the British in 1822.
 In the late 18th/early 19th century, an autobiography of a Scottish Robert Lindsay mentions a Sylheti man called Saeed Ullah cooking a curry for Lindsay's family.
 This is possibly the oldest record of Indian cuisine in the United Kingdom.